qeesung/gitaly/doc/design_diskcache.md

 	${STORAGE_PATH}/+gitaly/cache/${DIGEST:0:2}/${DIGEST:2}

-NOTE: **Note:** The first two characters of the digest are used as a subdirectory to allow the random distribution of the digest algorithm (SHA256) to evenly distribute the response files.
+**Note:** The first two characters of the digest are used as a subdirectory to allow the random distribution of the digest algorithm (SHA256) to evenly distribute the response files.
 This way, the digest files are evenly distributed across 256 folders.